rauthsuj/iot-reference-esp32/GettingStartedGuide.md

 ```

 > **NOTE:** For convenience sake, you could place your key and certificate files under the `main/certs` directory.

+### 2.4 Quick Connect demo

+The Quick Connect demo differs from other demos as it does not require an AWS account.
+Refer to the [Getting Started Guide](./main/demo_tasks/quickconnect_v2_demo/GettingStarted.md)

 ## 3 Build and flash the demo project